jungwookshin/scorer_time_energy/README.md

 ## Step 1

+This is an initial version.

-checkout tag-0.1 for skeleton code.
+checkout tag-0.1 to see skeleton code.

 A ntuple scorer is created.
 NtupleScorer_dTdE.hh and NtupleScorer_dTdE.cc

-This is an initial version.
+A TOPAS input file is created.

+This step shows that how to create a proper scorer type for your purpose.

+Why we picked up Ntuple scorer over Binned scorer?

 ## Step 2